The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Introduction

+In examining these issues, we discuss research, opinions and predictions about differences between humans and machines, and differences between human-human and human-machine interactions.

+Of special interest here is the importance of the \textit{Human-or-Machine question}, which stands for the interest, or curiosity, of a person who is engaged in an everyday interaction with an agent, and is wondering whether the agent is a human or a machine.

-In the near future, service centers with automated chatbots, healthcare conversational agents, service robots in stores, autonomous vehicles, and other forms of machines performing functions that were traditionally carried out by humans, will play an ever-growing role in everyday life and in the workplace~\cite{sheth2019cognitiveChatbotsInService,parmar2022healthConversationalAgentsNature,frank2023relationsWithRobotService,bbc2021AV,sadeghian2022artificialColleague}.
-While in general, machines are at present unable to perform non-trivial interactive tasks in a way that conceals the fact they are machines and not humans, we expect that in the future this will change dramatically, and the question of whether the party with which one interacts (the "agent" in the sequel) is a human or a machine, will become increasingly relevant.
+While in general, machines are at present unable to perform non-trivial interactive tasks in a way that conceals the fact that they are machines and not humans, we expect that in the future this will change dramatically.
+This will be supported by a combination of the growing presence of of machines performing functions that were traditionally carried out by humans, as in service centers with automated chatbots, healthcare conversational agents, service robots in stores, autonomous vehicles~\cite{sheth2019cognitiveChatbotsInService,parmar2022healthConversationalAgentsNature,frank2023relationsWithRobotService,bbc2021AV,sadeghian2022artificialColleague}, and the prevalence of interactions that hide the agent identity as in text-only or voice-only interactions, or when not being able to see the driver of another vehicle.

 Even when the agent with whom we are interacting is known to be a human, an appropriate variant of the question is still relevant, since that human's behavior may be dictated by a machine, as in a person reading aloud some text composed by a machine or driving a car by merely following computer-generated operation and navigation instructions.